-Here are the 8 best sim racing wheels used by YouTubers & Streamers:
+The top 6 sim racing wheels used by YouTubers & streamers are:

 - Thrustmaster TS-XW Sparco P310 Competition Mod

 - MOMO x Ascher Racing x MiGE C26s

 - Thrustmaster T150/TMX

 Below, we go through each of these wheels in more detail so that you can decide which one is best for you.
 The YouTube and streaming landscape is constantly changing, but these are some of the most popular wheels used by the biggest names in the space.

 Top 6 Sim Racing Wheels Used By YouTubers & Streamers

 Fanatec’s Podium lineup of wheels and wheel bases is a popular one on the YouTube and streaming scene.
 This section would be too long to go into all the different options used by various YouTubers, so our pick for the best one used by YouTubers and streamers is the Podium F1 wheel.
 It has sadly been discontinued though, so you can only pick it up second hand.

 There are still lots of options to choose from, with the following wheel bases/bundles available in the lineup: